EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

-- TPA-383 Replace --active-locations option with --pgd-proxy-routing
+- TPA-383 Require --pgd-proxy-routing global|local to be specified at

-  If --pgd-proxy-routing is set to global, we enable proxy routing on the top-level group and all proxies are part of the top-level group.
-  If routing is set to local, we enable proxy routing (and enable_raft) on the subgroups we create for each location, and proxies are part of the local subgroup.
+  configure time for PGD-Always-ON clusters

+  This option determines how PGD-Proxy instances will route connections to a write leader.
+Local routing will make every PGD-Proxy route to a write leader within its own location (suitable for geo-sharding applications).
+Global routing will make every proxy route to a single write leader, elected amongst all available data nodes across all locations (i.e., all pgd-proxy instances will be attached to the top-level node group).

+  (This option entirely replaces the earlier --active-locations option, and also resolves some problems with the earlier top-level routing configuration.)

 - TPA-102 Support deploying to Ubuntu 22.04

-  TPA will now provision and deploy nodes running Ubuntu 22.04 ("Jammy Jellyfish") on either docker containers or AWS.
+  TPA can now provision and deploy nodes running Ubuntu 22.04 ("Jammy Jellyfish") on either docker containers or AWS.

 ### Minor changes

-- Overhaul documentation for local repository use

-- Consistently refer to PGD as PGD not as BDR in documentation

 - Update AWS AMIs for RHEL7 and RHEL8

-- Various documentation fixes
+- Documentation improvements

 ### Bugfixes

 - TPA-404 Don't remove groups from an existing postgres user

-- Fix error reporting if the initial git commit for a cluster fails
+- Fix `Failed to commit files to git: b''` error from `tpaexec configure`;
+  if the commit fails, the correct error message will now be shown

 - TPA-416 Correctly sanitise subgroup names

   If subgroup names contain upper-case letters, lowercase them rather than replacing them with underscores.

-- TPA-415 Restart postgres after changing camo config
+- TPA-415 Ensure Postgres is correctly restarted, if required, after CAMO configuration

 - TPA-400 Ensure etcd config changes are idempotent